Account

 Internal CSS style 2

-When you write all the styles in a separate file that ends with a .css extension, such as style.css, then this file is linked to your HTML document, allowing you to manage the design independently from the content.
+When you write all the styles in a separate file that ends with a .css extension, such as style.css, then this file is linked to your HTML document.

 Example: